 The Kingfisher School joins CGS Trust; and Bristol & Bath Regional Capital is launched.

 Fairlawn Primary School opens and, with Bannerman Road Community Academy, joins CGS Trust.

-Venturers Trust is established, combining the schools from Merchants’ Academy Trust and CGS Trust; St Monica Trust opens The Chocolate Quarter in Keynsham.
+Venturers Trust is established, combining the schools from Merchants’ Academy Trust and CGS Trust; and St Monica Trust opens The Chocolate Quarter in Keynsham.

 Colston’s Girls’ School launches V6, its co-educational sixth form.

 Venturers’ Academy expands to a second site in St Anne’s Park, co-located with The Kingfisher School.